 1 or multiple colours and 1 part or multiple part sets.

-We also supply Integrated Forms, i.e. continuous forms with removable peel-out labels.
+Also available are Integrated Forms, i.e. continuous forms with removable peel-out labels.

 Setting up your office to use continuous forms

 If you’ve never used continuous forms before then here’s how to get started:

 Firstly you’ll need a dot-matrix printer, (also known as an ‘impact’ printer).
 This type of printer uses an inked ribbon and each character is in effect hammered onto the paper by tiny pins on the print head.
 The more pins on the head, the better the resolution (quality) of the final print.